paulAlexSerban/wbk--frontend-playground/frontend/generic-component-library-v2/src/library/patterns/layouts/readme.md

 -   Stack - inject vertical spacings (margin-block) between elements via common parent
 -   Box - take care of any styles that can be considered intrinsic to individual elements - styles that are not dictated, inherited, or inferred from meta-layouts to which an individual element may be subjected
+-   Center - center an element horizontally
+-   Cluster - Cluster components suit any groups of elements that differ in length and are liable to wrap.
+Buttons that appear together at the end of forms are ideal candidates, as well as lists of tags, keywords, or other meta information.
+Use the Cluster to align any groups of horizontally laid out elements to the left or right, or in the center.
+-   Sidebar - The Sidebar layout is named for the element that forms the diminutive sidebar: the narrower of two adjacent elements.
+It is a quantum layout, existing simultaneously in one of the two configurations—horizontal and vertical.
+-   Switcher - element (based on the bizarrely named Flexbox Holy Albatross ) switches a Flexbox context between a horizontal and a vertical layout at a given, container-based breakpoint.
+-   Grid - The Grid layout is a quantum layout, existing simultaneously in one of the two configurations—horizontal and vertical.
+It is named for the element that forms the diminutive grid: the narrower of two adjacent elements.
+-   Frame The Frame is mostly useful for cropping media (videos and images) to a desired aspect ratio.
+Once you start controlling the aspect ratio, you can of course tailor it to the current circumstances.
+The Frame is also useful for creating a consistent visual rhythm for images of different sizes.